chase200199/claudian/README.md

 ## Usage

-1. Click the bot icon in the ribbon (left sidebar) to open Claude Agent
+1. Click the bot icon in the ribbon (left sidebar) to open Claudian
 2. Type your message and press Enter to send (Shift+Enter for newline)
 3. Claude can read, write, and edit files in your vault
 4. Click on tool call headers to expand and see inputs/results